Measuring Impact of Broadband in 5 Rural MN Communities

 Blandin Foundation commissioned Ann Treacy of Treacy Information Services and Bill Coleman of Community Technology Advisors to look at five counties well served with broadband – Beltrami County, Crow Wing County, Goodhue County, Lake County, and Sibley County.

-The purpose of these case studies is to determine the value of that broadband based on impact to the members of that community.
+The purpose of these case studies, published in October 2017, is to determine the value of that broadband based on impact to the members of that community.

 What did we learn about valuing broadband?